LMU-MSBA/Sony-Analytics-Hub/README.md

 ### Realize
 This stage will include the creation of a predictive model, based on machine learning algorithms.
 The deliverable for this section will be the finished model itself.
 ### Differentiate
 This phase typically inlcudes innovation, as well as data literacy from the top-down in the company.
-For this project, the deliverable for this section would be a data manifesto.
+For this project, the deliverable for this section would be a data manifesto as well as a final presentation on our findings.